Recrea-t/campinglamola/src/pages/activities.en.md

       GASTRONOMY

-      The best way to savour Pallars Sobirà is to try the products produced in the area.
+      The best way to savour Pallars Sobirà is to try the local products that are manufactured in the area.
 Be sure to visit our local producers, who will offer you their best local products, and explain how they make them: cheeses, yoghurts, sausages...

-       In the restaurants of the region you can taste all the flavour of the Pyrenees on the table: mushrooms, game meat, grilled meats, vianda or escudella (catalan soup with pasta, rice or both), girella (lam sausages), trinxat del Pallars...
+       In the restaurants of the region you can taste all the flavours of the Pyrenees on the table: mushrooms, game meat, grilled meats, vianda or escudella (catalan soup with pasta, rice or both), girella (lam sausages), trinxat del Pallars...
 ---